 We’re always looking for new members and people to help out, so if you are curious and want to find out more please don’t hesitate to contact us, join, or get involved!
 You can also come along to any of our events and meet us in person.

 Secondary school students from ten Local Government Areas will have access to cutting-edge learning at their regional Tech Schools, hosted by tertiary institutions in each locale.
-In 2018, the Royal Society of Victoria is delighted to partner with the Whittlesea, Banyule-Nillumbik, Monash and Ballarat Tech Schools, which act as “Science and Innovation Hubs” to their broader communities under the new Inspiring Victoria program.
+From 2019, the Royal Society of Victoria is delighted to partner with the Whittlesea, Banyule-Nillumbik, Monash, Gippsland, Bendigo and Ballarat Tech Schools, which act as “Science and Innovation Hubs” to their broader communities under the new Inspiring Victoria program.

 The Tech Schools are high-tech learning environments, acting as learning hubs for the local network of secondary schools in their regions.
 Their innovative education programs will link with local industry to deliver real world learning.
 Students and teachers from partner schools will access their Tech School throughout the year for specialised programs.